robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Filters

-You can filter eithier by skill, or by availability/allocation, or both.
+You can filter either by skill, or by availability/allocation, or both.

 ### Skills filtering